Each reported transaction occupies a record and is assigned a four-digit FAT Code.

 Manufacturer serial number/construction number (c/n).
 Following common industry convention, MSN is used for most aircraft, while c/n is used for Airbus aircraft.

 Source/seller/lessor of aircraft (may be blank when unknown or not applicable).
 In the case of Orders, the ordering party is usually listed as the From Party.

 Destination/buyer/operator of aircraft (may be blank when unknown or not applicable).
 In the case of Orders, the manufacturer or conversion house is usually listed as the To Party.

 Major transactions or events involving freighter aircraft or conversion feedstock.
 These include: Conversion, Order (for production freighters), Lease, Acquisition, ACMI, CMI, Storage, Retirement, and Transfer.

 The Transaction Stage is a subcategory that tracks how a transaction progresses.
 These include: LOI, Order, Option, Option exercise, Induction, Redelivery, Delivery, Order cancellation, On lease, Off lease, On ACMI/CMI, and Off ACMI/CMI.

 Can I suggest changes or amendments to the FATs?

 Yes, please contact us to propose changes or submit a transaction.
 In your correspondence, we ask that you be as specific as possible.

 How often is the data updated?

-FATs data is updated monthly.
+FATs data is updated weekly.